vovasolo/spline123/README.md

 Bspline1d *bs1 = CF1.FitAndMakeSpline(x, f);
 ```
 ### Binned fit
-When there is a lot of data points, the time requred for fitting can become unconveniently long.
+When there is a lot of data points, the time required for fitting can become inconveniently long.
 The solution is to collect the data points into bins along x (y,z), then take average for each bin and fit this average.
 ```c++
 BSfit1D BF1(0, 10, 15);
 BF1.AddData(x,f);